hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **The Order Chop Move** (change)

 ```
-* Previously, for the purposes of the *Order Chop Move*, "identical" ones are defined as 1's that have an equal amount of positive and negative clues.
+* Previously, for the purposes of the *Order Chop Move*, "identical" ones were defined as 1's that have an equal amount of positive and negative clues.
 * Now, for the purposes of the *Order Chop Move*, "identical" ones are defined as 1's that have an equal amount of positive clues.
 Negative clues are ignored.
 * Note that this is already the way that the group was playing; the doc now reflects this.
 ```